rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 - want recipes that use up all the ingredients (eco-friendly/saving money)

 Behavior:

-I often search for "○○ ingredients recipe" on my smartphone
+- Often searching for "○○ ingredients recipe" on his smartphone
+- Saving favorite recipes as favorites

+Need:
+- Look for recipes with simple ingredients
+- Make my own "favorite recipe notebook"
+- want to refer to other students' ideas as well

+### Persona 2: University student living alone - "Teija"

+Age: 57
+Occupation: House wife
+Place of residence: Finland
+Personality: Kind and family oriented

+Needs:
+- aa
+- aa

+Behavior:
+- aa
-I save my favorite recipes as favorites
+- I save my favorite recipes as favorites

-What I want to do with the app:
+Need:

-Look for recipes with simple ingredients
+- Look for recipes with simple ingredients

-Make my own "favorite recipe notebook"
+- Make my own "favorite recipe notebook"

-I want to refer to other students' ideas as well
+- want to refer to other students' ideas as well

 ## 2. Use Cases and User Flows